Fantomas42/sudoku-solver/README.rst

 SUDOKU
 ======

-Library for solving Sudoku puzzles step by step, in an human maner.
+Library for solving Sudoku puzzles step by step, in an human manner.

 Several scripts are provided to solve directly some grids.